TARGENE/TMLE.jl/docs/src/index.md

 ```

-### Multiple queries
+### Multiple targets/queries

-We have seen that we need to estimate nuisance parameters as well as possible and this is usually where the performance bottleneck lies because we are using stacking and many learning algorithms.
-We might also be interested in multiple questions all related to the same dataset setting.
-In such a situation, nuisance parameters can be estimated only once while
+We have seen that we need to estimate nuisance parameters as efficiently as possible and this is usually where the performance bottleneck lies because we are using stacking and many learning algorithms.
+In some situations listed below, it is useful not to repeat the estimation of nuisance parameters:
+- If multiple targets are considered, ``p(T|W)`` needs only be fitted once
-providing multiple queries.
-Only the fluctuation step will happen multiple times.
+- If multiple queries are asked, only the fluctuation step needs to be performed
+- A combination of both previous scenarios is possible

-Let's take the [genetic example](#quick-start) once again but assume we are interested in 3 queries (many more combinations exist for this dataset)!
+Let's take the [genetic example](#quick-start) once again but assume we are interested in 2 targets and 3 queries (many more combinations exist for this dataset)!

 ```julia
 using TMLE